jw782cn/Information-Ecosystem-Research-Bias-in-News-Coverage/README.md

 Analyzed the bias in news coverage on the Ukrainian-Russian War between the United States and Russia using sentiment analysis, named entity recognition, topic modeling, and Policy BERT to understand the narrative discrepancies in news coverage and invoke a collective consciousness on the need for truthful news coverage.

+**Data:** **3000 full news articles from March 25, 2022 to April 24th 2022** that contain the term or combination of terms, “Ukraine”, “Ukrainian”, “украина”, “украине”, “украиной” (all of which are different variations of “Ukraine”).

 This is a course project for INFO 5330: Technology, Media, and Democracy at Cornell Tech.

 Chenran implemented `nlp_by_chenran.ipynb` in [Google Colab](https://colab.research.google.com/drive/1K4QYQjjhN0XuaImEH38h9TMH4FWAZKyF?usp=sharing) to utilize multiple NLP models to analyze web-scraped information.